 Credited by www.sane.org.uk

 If you seek help from your GP, you will more than likely be referred for CBT (cognitive behavioural therapy).
 There are various forms of therapy and your GP will discuss with you the different options.
 You may also be put on an anti-depressant to help with your low mood.
 I think it's important to remember that medication only masks the symptoms and a combination of medication and therapy is the best approach to addressing depression.
 Anti-depressants do work for many people but inevitably they do have side effects.
 You can discuss these with your GP.
+If you are suffering with depression, there is nothing to be ashamed about.
+It saddens me greatly that there is still so much stigma surrounding mental illness and I hope my blog can help to raise awareness about mental illness and ultimately, help to reduce stigma.

 How I would describe depression.